 - The Research and Scholarly Communication team will support and contribute to research on campus throughout the research cycle, including the creation, management, dissemination, and preservation of knowledge and research data.

-- The Collections Management, Discovery and Access team will provide ongoing access to high quality research collections across Western's disciplines.
+- The Content Management, Discovery and Access team will provide ongoing access to high quality research collections across Western's disciplines.

 - The Archives and Special Collections team will acquire, preserve and provide access to key unique research collections, including digital content.

 By way of background, in 2015, Western Libraries embarked on a strategic planning process that resulted in Engage, Empower Excel, a 5-year strategic plan developed to help us evolve our collections, services and facilities to meet the existing and emerging needs of the members of our campus community.
-To be successful in carrying out the aspirations of Engage, Empower, Excel it is necessary for Western Libraries to reconceptualise our service and staffing.
-The new organizational model that we will soon be introducing is the result of two years of extensive staff and user engagement.
+To be successful in carrying out the aspirations of our strategic plan it is necessary for Western Libraries to reconceptualise our service and staffing.
+The new organizational model that we are introducing is the result of two years of extensive staff and user engagement.

 What will this mean in the short term?

-For the remainder of the 2017-18 academic year, Western Libraries staff will continue to work behind the scenes to establish a new functional model, form new service teams, and finalize and implement a transition plan.
+For the remainder of the current academic year, Western Libraries staff will be establishing new functional service teams and beginning to implement a transition plan.

-During the winter term, our users should see few substantive changes.
+For the moment, our users should see few substantive changes.
 It will essentially be business as usual, albeit with the potential for some minor changes in process and service levels as we prepare for the transition.
 During this time, our users can and should continue to engage with Western Libraries as they always have.

-Throughout the summer term, we will be implementing the formal transition process that will enable us to move to the new model.
-We anticipate that we will be introducing elements of the new model incrementally throughout the term, in anticipation of a formal launch at the start of the 2018-19 academic year.
+As the summer term progresses, we will be implementing the formal transition process that will enable us to move to the new model.
+We anticipate that we will be introducing elements of the new model incrementally, in anticipation of a formal launch at the start of the 2018-19 academic year.
 As a result, users will begin to see some changes and, depending on the specific library program or service, there may be new staff contacts, new processes, and, realistically, some initial delays in delivery.
 We will do our best to minimize the impact on our users during this transition period and we appreciate in advance everyone's patience and understanding.

 What will this mean after the end of the current academic year?